BlocProtocol/BLOC-wiki/docs/service-operators/BLOCd-daemon-arguments.md

 ## Create .CONF file

-1. Use the command line argument `--dump-config` while starting BLOCd.
+1. Use the command line argument `--save-config` while starting BLOCd.
 Copy and paste this to a new file.
 2. Check all your required parameters and enter them like in this example
 3. You can use the [BLOC-DEVELOPER BLOCd Argument](https://bloc-developer.com/api_BLOCd/cli_arguments) online tool creator
 4. You need to type the arguments without the '--'